ljharb/node-resolve/readme.markdown

 * opts.preserveSymlinks - if true, doesn't resolve `basedir` to real path before resolving.
 This is the way Node resolves dependencies when executed with the [--preserve-symlinks](https://nodejs.org/api/all.html#cli_preserve_symlinks) flag.

+* opts.failOnInvalidJSON - if true, will throw when a `package.json` file is invalid

 default `opts` values:

 ```js